 Some customers praise how easy it was without tools to assemble the chainsaw after delivery and was genuinely impressed by the sturdiness of the saw itself.

 The battery is 2.0 Ah, which is not much, especially when compared with the twice-as-expensive DEWALT model.
-Even then, it is enough for 20 minutes of cutting a pile of logs up with a single charge, according to a customer in Alaska.
+Even then, the battery life is enough for 20 minutes of cutting a pile of logs up with a single charge, according to a customer in Alaska.

-Negative reviews mention the failure of the oiler, apparently, a bad batch of chainsaws might have been delivered in 2016.
+Negative reviews mention the failure of the oiler, apparently, a bad batch of battery powered saws might have been delivered in 2016.

 As a best practice, always check the chainsaw before, during, and after use and make sure the chain and bar are oiled properly.
 It’s very unlikely to come across this problem in 2022 but was worth mentioning.

 Tanaka, apart from being the fourth most popular surname in Japan, is a company primarily manufacturing gas powered outdoor power equipment.
 Founded in 1918, now backed by Hitachi, is a family-owned business still currently run by the fourth-generation (source).